mlcimscdsmbse/project-jobtraining/README.md

-Once you have cloned this GitHub repo, then you can work on it in your local disk and _push_ your changes whenever you like, but make sure that you have pushed the last version of your assignment before the deadline.
+Once you have cloned this GitHub repo, then you can work on it in your local disk and _push_ your changes whenever you like, but make sure that you have pushed the last version of your assignment before the deadline; consult the Google Classroom if you are unsure about the deadline.
 There is no _submit_ button or any other specific submission procedure or action than just pushing your changes to your GitHub assignment repo.
 When correcting the assignment, the version